wacncontent/CustomizeTool/output/articles/storsimple/storsimple-device-modes.md

 #### To determine the current device mode

-1. Log on to the device serial console by following the steps in [Use PuTTY to connect to the device serial console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-device-serial-console).
+1. Log on to the device serial console by following the steps in [Use PuTTY to connect to the device serial console](/documentation/articles/storsimple-deployment-walkthrough#use-putty-to-connect-to-the-device-serial-console).
 2. Look at the banner message in the serial console menu of the device.
 This message explicitly indicates whether the device is in maintenance or recovery mode.
 If the message does not contain any specific information pertaining to the system mode, the device is in normal mode.

 ## Change the StorSimple device mode

 You can place the StorSimple device into maintenance mode (from normal mode) to perform maintenance or install maintenance mode updates.
 Perform the following procedures to enter or exit maintenance mode.

-> [AZURE.IMPORTANT] Before entering maintenance mode, verify that both device controllers are healthy by accessing the **Hardware Status** on the **Maintenance** page in the Management Portal.
+> [AZURE.IMPORTANT] Before entering maintenance mode, verify that both device controllers are healthy by accessing the **Hardware Status** on the **Maintenance** page in the Azure Management Portal.
 If the controller is not healthy, contact Microsoft Support for the next steps.
-For more information, go to [Contact Microsoft Support](storsimple-contact-microsoft-support.md).
+For more information, go to [Contact Microsoft Support](/documentation/articles/storsimple-contact-microsoft-support).

 #### To enter maintenance mode

-1. Log on to the device serial console by following the steps in [Use PuTTY to connect to the device serial console](storsimple-deployment-walkthrough.md#use-putty-to-connect-to-the-device-serial-console).
+1. Log on to the device serial console by following the steps in [Use PuTTY to connect to the device serial console](/documentation/articles/storsimple-deployment-walkthrough#use-putty-to-connect-to-the-device-serial-console).

 2. In the serial console menu, choose option 1, **Log in with full access**.
 When prompted, provide the **device administrator password**.
 The default password is: `Password1`.